top of page

 Introduction

 In the book of Exodus, we see the remarkable story of how God orchestrated the deliverance of Moses from death, even when the enemy sought to destroy every Hebrew boy.
 Pharaoh had decreed that all male Hebrew children be killed (Exodus 1:22).
 Yet in the midst of this dangerous time, God brought forth a child who would later deliver His people.
-This sermon will expand on how God, in His sovereignty, draws us out of dangerous waters, both literally and spiritually.
+God, in His sovereignty, draws us out of dangerous waters, both literally and spiritually.

 At this time in history, the Israelites were enslaved by the Egyptians.
 Pharaoh, fearing the growth of the Israelite population, sought to suppress them through harsh labor and, eventually, through the killing of their newborn sons (Exodus 1:9-22).
 Yet, amidst this danger, a Levite couple gave birth to a son and took extraordinary measures to preserve his life.